-You have spent countless hours training in preparation for your IRONMAN.
+You have spent countless hours training in preparation for your triathlon.
 Each weekend the focus has been doing long-course specific training for optimal performance.
 However, race specificity remains one of the most important factors to long-course racing success.
-One of the best ways to get this race specificity (without overtraining) is to incorporate aquabikes and duathlons into your IRONMAN training.
+One of the best ways to get this race specificity (without overtraining) is to incorporate aquabikes and duathlons into your training.
 Two-disciplined races (aquathons, aquabikes and duathlons) are great ways to leverage opportunities to gain necessary experience for optimal performance.

 With a little research you’ll also find more and more of them popping up around the world.
 Just remember, none of these events should be viewed as your “A” race for the season, but instead as important tune-ups toward your overall long-distance racing goal.